isblab/pickET/docs/outputs.md

 </div>
 <br/>

 In addition, instance segmentations will also be generated associated with each of the predicted centroids file.
-These can be visualized using the same [visualizing segmentations](../docs/visualizing_segmentations.md) workflow described above (Fig. 2B).
+These can also be visualized following the instructions provided in [visualizing segmentations](../docs/visualizing_segmentations.md) (Fig. 2B).

 <div style="display: flex; justify-content: center;">
     <div align="center" style="margin-right: 100px;">